30/01/2012 4:49:20 AM

 James Guthrie (Member since: 31/05/2011 5:00:07 AM)

-As Head of Academic Relations at the Institute of Chartered Accountants Australia, I engage with accounting academics and stakeholders in the Australian higher education system and provide thought leadership to benefit the wider accounting profession.
+As Head of Academic Relations at Chartered Accountants Australia and New Zealand, I engage with accounting academics and stakeholders in the Australian higher education system and provide thought leadership to benefit the wider accounting profession.

-I have more than 35 years experience in accounting education and am an honorary professor at the University of Sydney, a Professor at Macquarie University and Bologna University in Italy.
+I am a Fellow Chartered Accountant and have more than 35 years experience in accounting education.
+I am an honorary professor at the University of Sydney, a Professor at Macquarie University and Bologna University in Italy.

 View James Guthrie 's profile